Nausea and Vomiting with Irritable Bowel Syndrome

 With IBS, diarrhea and constipation are not the only symptoms that occur, and for some people, they may not even be the most common symptom experienced.

-IBS is considered a functional disorder, meaning that while the symptoms are present and impair normal or expected function of the affected body system, no tests or specific examinations can definitively confirm the diagnosis.
-Because there is no specific known underlying cause of IBS, the goal of treatment is to manage symptoms and decrease their impact on someone’s quality of life.
+IBS is considered a functional gastrointestinal disorder, meaning symptoms are very real and can significantly impair quality of life, but no single test can definitively diagnose the condition.
+Because there is no specific known cause of IBS, treatment focuses on symptom management and improving day-to-day functioning.

 Nausea and Vomiting in IBS: An Overlooked Symptom